2013 Dodge Dart Engineering and Development:

 The 2013 Dodge Dart was developed to exceed expectations for satisfaction, quality, and reliability.
 Design for Six Sigma (DFSS) helped ensure that customer opinions were used during development; there were more than 100 DFSS projects during the Dart’s development.
 Each week, Dodge engineers tracked more than 5,000 customer objectives, derived from customer clinics.
 Engineers spent time with compact car owners and tracked what mattered to them.

 “Our designers’ main objective was to create a harmonious surface language that incorporates many of the characteristics of the Dodge brand itself,” said Joe Dehner, Head of Dodge Exterior Design.
 Designers strived to achieve styling goals while pushing and pulling on the Alfa Romeo Giulietta-based platform.
-Their effort results in a car with an athletic, fluid design.

 The 2013 Dodge Dart’s body structure has a high-strength steel content of 68 percent, one of the highest in the industry.
 Hot stamped-, high-strength- and ultra-high-strength steel create a strong, lightweight, solid vehicle architecture.